-In determining whether alleged conduct constitutes sexual harassment, the investigative person should consider the surrounding circumstances, the nature of the sexual advances, relationships between the parties involved, and the context in which the alleged incidents occurred.
+In determining whether alleged conduct constitutes sexual harassment, the investigative person should consider the surrounding circumstances, the nature of the sexual act.
+Tennessee Middles, relationships between the parties involved, and the context in which the alleged incidents occurred.

 Student complaints against other students will be handled at the building level if: